-1. If the shareholders are called upon to deliberate on amendments to the bylaws, including the increase and reduction of share capital, on the transformation, merger or splitoff of the Company, or on the issuance of debentures, the required quorum on first call shall be met by the attendance or representation of shareholders representing at least fifty percent of the subscribed share capital with the right to vote.

-At second call, shareholders representing twenty-five percent of the share capital shall suffice. (...)"
+- 1. If the shareholders in ordinary or extraordinary meetings are called upon to deliberate on capital increases or decreases or any other amendments to the bylaws, the issuance of debentures, the disapplication of pre-emptive subscription rights to new shares, as well as on the transformation, merger, spin-off or global transfer of assets and liabilities, or the relocation of the registered office to a foreign country, the required quorum on first call shall be met by the attendance or representation of shareholders representing at least fifty percent of the subscribed share capital with the right to vote. - 2.
+At second call, shareholders representing twenty-five percent of the share capital shall suffice.

-E.2.
-Indicate and, as applicable, describe any differences between the company's system of adopting corporate resolutions and the framework set forth in the Spanish Companies Act (Ley de Sociedades Anónimas):
+E.2 Indicate and, as applicable, describe any differences between the company's system of adopting corporate resolutions and the framework set forth in the Spanish Companies Act (Ley de Sociedades Anónimas):